Skip to main content

 Configuring the destroy section

 We also need to ensure that the external resources we provision are destroyed when we are finished using our development environment.
-If we don't include them in the destroy step, we risk accumulating zombie resources that continue to operate and potentially accrute additional cloud spend.
+If we don't include them in the destroy step, we risk accumulating zombie resources that continue to operate and potentially accrue additional cloud spend.
 This also allows Okteto to perform this process for you so you never have to worry about it.
 Here's a sample destroy section using the same AWS S3 bucket example above:

 destroy: